 Full years of continuous employment Incremental percentage of option exercisable Cumulative percentage of option exercisable

-Less than one -%
+Less than one % %

 One 25% 25%

 Two 25% 50%

 Three 25% 75%

 Four 25% 100%

-No shares of common stock may be purchased unless the optionee has remained in continuous employment with the Company for one year from the grant date.
+No shares of common stock may be purchased unless the optione has remained in continuous employment with the Company for one year from the grant date.
 Unless terminated sooner, the stock option award will expire if and to the extent it is not exercised within 10 years from the grant date.
-The unvested portion of a stock option award shall expire upon termination of employment, and the vested portion of a stock option award shall remain exercisable for (i) one year following termination of employment by reason of the holder's death or disability, but not later than the expiration of employment for any reason other than the holder's death or disability, and other than the holder's termination of employment for cause.
+The unvested portion of a stock option award shall expire upon termination of employment, and the vested portion of a stock option award shall remain exercisable for (i) one year following termination of employment by reason of the holder's death or disability, but not later than the expiration of the option period, or (ii) 90 days following termination of employment for any reason other than the holder's death or disability, and other than the holder's termination of employment for cause.
 Both the unvested and the vested but unexercised portion of a stock option award shall expire upon the termination of the option holder's employment or service by the Company for cause.